ukidiscs2026/discs2026/_pages/programme.md

 **Conference dinner**: the dinner will be held in the _William Mong Hall_ at [Sidney Sussex College](https://www.sid.cam.ac.uk/) on Tuesday, July 21, 2026.
 A drinks reception will be held from 19:00.
 Sit-down is at 19:30.

+**Online participants**: We will be sending a Zoom link for remote attendance via the conference mailing list on Monday morning, shortly before the start of the conference.

 **MONDAY JULY 20**